Edenton Steamers: Marty Smith-Jason Krug-Josh Scott era (2007–2010)

 Edenton welcomed back Marty Smith as manager in 2009 following some of his record-setting success in 2007 but he encountered decidedly more adversity during his second tour.
 For the first time since 2003 the Steamers failed to win either division-half title or eclipse 30 wins.
 The 29-27 regular season slate did maintain the run of successive winning seasons and saw the Teal and Black enter the postseason as the seventh of eight seeds, only to lose in the first round once more for the third time in four years.
 A surprising number of player casualties to professional baseball, four in the June draft and one more as a free agent at the CPL All-Star game, provided the backdrop for a great effort of over-achievement.
 Starting Pitcher Todd Roth took home Gieseke Gold honors; Jake Magner slugged .540 with 12 home runs to establish then franchise records in both categories; and Keith Couch (later of the Red Sox system) issued only four bases on balls in 67.2 innings pitched.

-The 2010 Coastal Plain League campaign was a return to prestige of sorts in Edenton.
-Captaining the ship was Josh Scott, who had served as pitching coach in 2007 on Marty Smith's first staff.
-For the second straight summer however, Edenton did not bring home a North Division half-championship.
+The 2010 Coastal Plain League campaign was managed by Josh Scott, who served as the 2007 pitching coach on Marty Smith's first staff.
 With identical 18-10 first-half marks, the Wilson Tobs defeated the Steamers in the tiebreaker contest.
-A 32-24 final mark put Edenton in the sixth seed for the postseason and began a seemingly improbable run that ended in Forest City, taking the top-seeded Owls to a decisive game three at their stadium to decide the Petitt Cup champion.
-The magic ended there and the Steamers finished with great pride as league runner-up and an ongoing CPL-record seven winning seasons in a row.
+A 32-24 final mark put Edenton in the sixth seed for the postseason and began a run that ultimately ended in Forest City, where the top-seeded Owls won a decisive game three and the Petitt Cup.
+The Steamers finished as league runner-up's, but did not bring home a North Division half-championship.